Tara Reid: Other ventures

-Personal life

-In October 2006, Reid acknowledged in an interview with Us Weekly that she had undergone liposculpting.
-In the interview, she discusses how her plastic surgery "went wrong" and also explains why she decided to have plastic surgery done, saying that her breasts were uneven and that she wanted a "sixpack" for a new movie role.
-The liposuction resulted in deformity.
-In the same interview, Reid's new plastic surgeon, Steven Svehlak, reported that he performed a procedure called a "doughnut mastopexy" to correct her original augmentation, and performed additional liposuction in hopes of evening out her abdomen.
+During the COVID-19 lockdowns, Jedward moved in with Tara Reid in Los Angeles.

 Relationships

+Reid is not married and does not have children, which she says negatively affected her career.
+She froze her eggs in 2021.

 In March 2000, Reid met Carson Daly on the set of Total Request Live and they began dating.
-They shared an apartment in New York City and Daly proposed on October 29 2000.
+They shared an apartment in New York City and Daly proposed on October 29, 2000.
 In June 2001, Reid and Daly broke off their engagement.

 On January 18, 2010, Reid's boyfriend, Michael Axtmann, an Internet entrepreneur from Nuremberg, proposed to her at The Little Door restaurant in Los Angeles.
 The couple had reportedly planned an intimate ceremony for summer 2010.
-On April 20, it was reported that the wedding had been called off and the relationship had ended, with a representative stating: "Tara Reid has confirmed that she will not be moving forward with her May 22 nuptials."
+On April 20, it was reported that the wedding had been called off and the relationship had ended.